 "Already tired of me?"
 Jasmine replies, her voice a bit on the cold side.
 Kieran looks over, worried, but finds the silly grin that originally won him over.
-"Moms is on her way to Jupiter now.
+"Mom and Alicia are on their way to Jupiter now.
 I'm taking a hopper after work, so we should get there around the same time tomorrow."

 "Damn, that's entirely too soon."
 Kieran shakes his head.